Peter-Walsh/SimpleBankingSystem/README.md

 # How to get started

+In order to run the application, I'm pretty sure you need to have the following installed on your machine:

+- JVM 14.0.1
+- Gradle 6.5.1
+- SQLite3 3.28

 Assuming that you have everything installed on your machine, all you have to do to is run the file at Main.java located here: SimpleBankingSystem >>> src/main/java >>> Main >>> Main.java

+Hopefully it doesn't crash when you try to run it.
+If it's working correctly, the console should present you with the following options:

+1. Create Account
+2. Log into Account
+0. Exit

+To select an option, input the number that corresponds to the option.
+For instance, if you want to create an account, enter 1.
+If you want to log into an account, enter 2.
+If you want to exit the system, enter 0.